danielbodnar/awesome-stars/README.md

 - [pipelinit/pipelinit-cli](https://github.com/pipelinit/pipelinit-cli) - Automatically generates pipelines for your project.
 - [reviewdog/reviewdog](https://github.com/reviewdog/reviewdog) - 🐶 Automated code review tool integrated with any code analysis tools regardless of programming language
 - [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.
+- [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to run as a GitHub Action or standalone
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.

 ## code-review